eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 ## Features

-So there you can see how `cbindgen` handles a straightforward example, let's take a look at some more advanced usage.
+We saw how `cbindgen` handles a straightforward example, let's take a look at some more advanced usage.

 ### 1. Generic structs

-Generic types are common in Rust and are fully capable of being used in FFI when marked `#[repr(C)]`.
+Generic types are common in Rust and are fully capable of being used in an FFI when marked `#[repr(C)]`.

 The challenge is manually writing bindings for each instantiation of the generic type.